Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

 \end{lem}

-By taking the limit $n \rightarrow \infty$ in above, we determine the unavoidable bias term as $D= R(\frac{\epsilon}{2(1- \epsilon)})$ for oblivious and prescient adversaries and $D= R(\epsilon)$ for malicious adversary.
+In the expressions above, we observe that in the limiting case as $n \rightarrow \infty$, the difference between sample median and median is upper bounded by $D := R(\frac{\epsilon}{2(1- \epsilon)})$ for oblivious and prescient adversaries and $D := R(\epsilon)$ for malicious adversary.
+An intriguing question is whether these bounds can be improved.
+The answer is negative, as \cite[Corollary~6 \& Lemma~9]{altschuler} shows that there exists reward and contamination distributions for which $D$ is unavoidable.
+Therefore, as in \cite{altschuler}, we call $D$ the unavoidable bias term.

 Note that the above lemmas can be used for bounding the deviation of empirical median from the median of interest since median of interest is also a median of the given distribution.
 In the rest of the paper, we will simply refer to {\em median of interest} as the {\em median} and the {\em median of interest vector} as the {\em median vector}.

+The results presented above are very general.
+In the examples below, we show how $R$ can be defined for specific families of distributions.
+Below, we provide a suitable $R$ for subgaussian distributions, which are commonly used in bandit problems.